nottrobin/maas-docs/en/nodes-deploy.md

     1. curtin installation script is run
     1. Squashfs image (same as above) is placed on disk

-!!!
-Note:
+[note]
 The *curtin* installer uses an image-based method and is now the only installer used by MAAS.
 Although the older *debian-installer* method has been removed curtin continues to support preseed files.
 For more information about customising nodes see [Custom node setup][preseed].
+[/note]

 Before deploying you should: